braaannigan/braaannigan.github.io/_posts/2017-12-11-bayesian_correlation.markdown

 notebook environment is created.
 You then open the 'bayes_correlation.ipynb' notebook and you can then use it as you would a notebook on your own machine.

-The first notebook in the series on fitting a statistical distribution to a dataset is also available in the repository.
+The first notebook 'bayes_moc_gaussian.ipynb' on fitting a statistical distribution to a dataset is also available in the repository.

 ## Offline and interactive on your local machine
-If you'd prefer to run the notebook on your own machine, you can clone or download [**the same repository**](https://github.com/braaannigan/explore_data) using the green button on the top-right.
-This will also download the data files that are in the *data* sub-directory.
+If you'd prefer to run the notebook on your own machine, you can clone or download [**the same repository**](https://github.com/braaannigan/explore_data) using the green button on the top-right of the repository page.
+Cloning or downloading the repository will also download the data files that are in the *data* sub-directory.